cosdt/dockerfiles/cann/README.md

 - Docker Engine 20.10+

-In the root repository, run:
+Run in the root directory of the repository:

 ```docker
 docker buildx bake -f docker-bake.hcl cann